-- Prepare bottles for storing your Kasundi, by sterilizing them in boiling water.
-Dry thoroughly and keep ready to use later.
+- If you plan to can the chutney, consult the Ball canning site for the safe way to preserve foods.
+Prepare five 1/2-pint canning jars, rings, and lids for storing your Kasundi, by sterilizing them in boiling water.
+Let them air dry thoroughly and keep ready to use later.

-- Put the soaked mustard seeds, vinegar, ginger, and garlic into a food processor and grind into a smooth paste.
-Keep aside.
+- Put the soaked mustard seeds, vinegar they were soaked in, ginger, and garlic into a food processor and grind into a smooth paste.
+Set aside.

 - Heat the mustard oil in a pot over low heat.
-When it is very hot, add the turmeric, cumin and chili powders.
-Cook on low heat for 5 more minutes.
-Stir often during this time.
+When it is very hot, add the turmeric, cumin and chili powder.
+Cook on low heat for 5 minutes, stirring often.

-- Now add the peeled and cut tomatoes, the green chilies, the mustard-vinegar-ginger-garlic mixture, sugar, and salt.
+- Now add the peeled and cut tomatoes that have been drained of any excess liquid, the green chilies, the mustard-vinegar-ginger-garlic mixture, sugar, and salt.
 Continue to cook on low heat until the tomatoes become soft and pulpy.
 As this happens, the oil will begin to rise to the top of the mixture.
-This is a sign that the Kasundi is well done!
+This is a sign that the kasundi is well done.

 - Taste and add more salt according to preference or if needed.

-- Once opened a bottle of Kasundi can be stored in the fridge for up to 3 months.
-It tastes delicious eaten with plain rice or spooned over a meal of Daal and fragrant, long-grained Basmati Rice!
+- Once opened, a bottle of Kasundi can be stored in the fridge for up to 3 months.

 |Nutritional Guidelines (per serving)|